psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 Images, like JPG and PNG, can only be [rastered][raster].

 ### Exporting Your Geometry
-You want your DXF to be in units of millimeters.
+You want a DXF that's in units of millimeters.

 #### Quick and Easy Box
 If you just need a box/enclosure: